sahilrajput03/learning-monogo-and-mongoosejs/README.md

 - **`flash` is my own testing library, the code is @ [`flash`](https://github.com/sahilrajput03/flash).**
 - From `jest` official docs for testing mongodb database (using official `mongodb` library): https://jestjs.io/docs/mongodb

-## Searching a document of a given _id can be done like that:
+## Directly searching a document of a given _id can be done like that:

 ![image](https://user-images.githubusercontent.com/31458531/211829410-e66dadc1-2a1d-403f-9617-293043ce0857.png)

 ## Order of array while searching matters